-Join us Wednesday, September 26 at 3:00pm ET for a live, interactive tweetchat with Linda Girgis, MD, on what healthcare professionals and their patients need to know about the dangers of vaping.
+Join us October 10 at 9:00PM EST for a live, interactive tweetchat with Linda Girgis, MD, on what healthcare professionals and their patients need to know about the dangers of vaping.
 Topics to be discussed are subject to change but will likely include:

 - What to make of Peter V. Dicpinigaitis, MD, and colleagues’ finding–covered in a PW feature article–that just one exposure to e-cigarette vapor led to measurable cough sensitivity suppression.